Short Fiction by Thom Willis

 Bread is baked fresh every other day and we become adept in washing the mixing bowl—see how the scraps of dough shrink from cold water, grow stringy and unruly in hot.

 Nails are kept short, in part because the handwashing routine causes them to scrape on sore skin, in part because nervous energy would compel us to bite them and this is a forbidden act.
 Touching your face is bad enough, to touch inside it unthinkable.
 I consider resuming my old habit of sucking my thumb.
 It has never been cleaner.
-My knuckles are worn grey and sore.
+My knuckles are ancient, worn grey and sore.
 Small tears in my skin; the most insignificant stigmata, martyr’s wounds for one who has sacrificed little but comfort.

 Tea is slow, leaf-made and pot-bound.
 Small rituals fill spaces where time would otherwise rush in.
 Domestic gods are paid obeisance where before they were thrown a hurried Hail Mary as life charged forward, full of promise.